 - In the book Singularity Sky by Charles Stross, there are monstrous mimes, near-dead white creatures who attack by throwing flesh eating, nanobot-filled pies at people.
 They never rest or sleep, but occasionally get stuck in invisible boxes.

-- Not quite used in the Discworld series, where mimes in Ankh-Morpork are hung upside down over scorpion pits with a sign on the wall saying "learn the words".
+- Not quite used in the series, where mimes in Ankh-Morpork are hung upside down over scorpion pits with a sign on the wall saying "learn the words".
 But the whiteface, frowning clowns, the ones that never get splashed with water and are never the butt of the joke?
 Yeah, even other clowns, who go through life in a sort of nihilistic angst, fear them.

 - Pterry strongly hinted in The Art Of Discworld that Vetinari banned street theater because he knows something we don't.
 Given that the Fools' Guild (which trains clowns, jesters and mimes) is actually one of the Discworld's largest spy networks, to which jesters all over the continent feed information on their high-born employers, the Patrician probably has a darn good reason to lock mimes up.
+The Patrician's political enemies count this as one of his good points.

 - Subverted in The Gone-Away World by Nick Harkaway where a troupe of mimes are among the good guys saving the day at the end with their mad kung fu skills